Amifampridine: History

 In December 2015, Catalyst submitted its new drug application to the FDA, and in February 2016 the FDA refused to accept it, on the basis that it wasn't complete.
 In April 2016 the FDA told Catalyst it would have to gather further data.
 Catalyst cut 30% of its workforce, mainly from the commercial team it was building to support an approved product, to save money to conduct the trials.
 In March 2018 the company re-submitted its NDA.
 The FDA approved amifampridine for the treatment of adults with Lambert-Eaton myasthenic syndrome on November 29, 2018.

-In February 2019, U.S. Senator Bernie Sanders questioned the high price ($375,000) charged by Catalyst Pharmaceuticals for Firdapse.
+In February 2019, US Senator Bernie Sanders questioned the high price ($375,000) charged by Catalyst Pharmaceuticals for Firdapse.

 In May 2019, the privately held US company Jacobus Pharmaceutical, Princeton, New Jersey gained approval by the FDA for amifampridine tablets (Ruzurgi) for the treatment of LEMS in patients 6 to less than 17 years of age.
 This is the first FDA approval of a treatment specifically for pediatric patients with LEMS.
 Firdapse is only approved for use in adults.
 Although Ruzurgi has been approved for pediatric patients, this approval makes it possible for adults with LEMS to get the drug off-label.
 Jacobus Pharmaceutical had been manufacturing and giving it away for free since the 1990s.
 The FDA decision dropped the stock of Catalyst Pharmaceuticals.
 The company's stock price has dropped about 50%.

+On January 28, 2022, in Catalyst Pharmaceuticals, Inc. v.
+Becerra, the Eleventh Circuit upheld orphan exclusivity for Catalyst Pharmaceuticals and its drug Firdapse.
+With this decision, the Eleventh Circuit rejected the FDA's interpretation of orphan exclusivity and concluded that the agency had improperly approved a competitor product from Jacobus Pharmaceutical.

+In October 2022, Firdapse approval was expanded to include pediatric patients 6 years of age or older.

+In May 2024, the FDA approved a supplemental New Drug Application increasing the indicated maximum daily dose of Firdapse (amifampridine) for adults and pediatric patients weighing more than 45 kg from 80 mg to 100 mg.

 Research

 Amifampridine has also been proposed for the treatment of multiple sclerosis (MS).
 A 2002 Cochrane systematic review found that there was no unbiased data to support its use for treating MS. There was no change as of 2012.

+Isomazole is a drug that is made from an amifampridine precursor.